yuriburk/react-avancado/README.md

-This is a boilerplate created in "Advanced React" course by Willian Justen.
+This is a boilerplate created in "Advanced React" course

 ## Getting Started